sagemath/sage-archive-2023-02-01/src/doc/en/reference/index.rst

 :ref:`ch:notebook`.
 This graphical user interface is unusual in that it operates via your web browser.
-It provides you with Sage worksheets that you can edit and evaluate, which contain scalable typeset mathematics and beautiful antialised images.
+It provides you with Sage worksheets that you can edit and evaluate, which contain scalable typeset mathematics and beautiful antialiased images.

 Enjoy Sage!